prichakrabarti/h1b_hackathon/README.md

 # h1b_hackathon
-This is the solution to a Hackathon problem statement provided by GreyAtom
+This is the solution to a Hackathon problem statement provided by GreyAtom The Jupyter notebook contains all code used to solve this dataset.

 H1B Disclosure Dataset: Predicting the case Status